 First Aid Bags are always taken on school outings.
-These bags are kept in the Medical Rooms at both sites.
+These bags are stocked with the appropriate supplies and are kept in the Medical Rooms at both sites.
+Should an accident occur on a trip, the Accident Record is completed on return to school.